Max Muncy Player Props: Dodgers vs. Pirates

-Max Muncy, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Osvaldo Bido on the mound, July 5 at 10:10 PM ET.
+The Los Angeles Dodgers and Max Muncy (.323 slugging percentage over his past 10 games, including one homer), battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at Dodger Stadium, Thursday at 10:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Pirates.
+He had a hitless performance in his previous game (0-for-1) against the Pirates.

 Max Muncy Game Info & Props vs. the Pirates